 All who hunger, all who thirst

 All the chained, all the free

 All who've been labeled right or wrong

 Everyone who hears this song

 Come, come to the table

-Adaptable Art Project!
+3. Caterpillar Books: An Adaptable Art Project!

 The Mission Workshop in this “Jesus and the Children" lesson set by Jenks Church has a fun art project that could be done in Sunday School or at home.
 Children create “caterpillar books” full of drawings about God’s blessings.

 What strikes me about this art technique is HOW MANY different Bible stories it could be used with.
 The lesson has a link to a blog about how to make "caterpillar" books.